 Julie Jung is an NSF Postdoctoral Research Fellow based at the University of Utah studying developmental plasticity in extremophile Diplogastrid nematodes.
 Julie spent her Ph.D.

 chasing frogs conducting fieldwork at the Smithsonian Tropical Research Institute in Gamboa, Panama where she examined vibration-cued early hatching behavior (plasticity!) in Agalychnis callidryas (red-eyed treefrogs).
 Working outdoors in sweaty, soggy, buggy, humid, normally deplorable conditions makes her really happy.

-Julie graduated from Williams College (with a BA in Biology and Environmental Science & a minor in Maritime Studies) in 2015.
+Julie got her B.A. from Williams College in 2015 and her dual M.A./Ph.D. from Boston University in 2021.
+She is basically in the 23rd grade.
 See her CV for more academic information.
 Julie is a 1st generation college graduate and a 1st generation US citizen.
 She credits everything good in her life to her loving parents, who rededicated and rearranged their entire lives to facilitate the success of their children.

 Julie spends almost all her free time doodling or suffering on mountain tops.
 If you’re in need of a graphic designer or a climbing partner, here’s how to contact her: